 The bathroom brawl scene in Jesus Christ Vampire Hunter involves one of the vampires being killed by some random guy on the toilet.
 Using a plunger.

 In X2: X-Men United, one of the random kids at the school turns out to be Siren.
 When the spooks invade the school, she starts screaming and everyone in the entire building starts bleeding from the ears.

 When a gang of Yakuza pull swords on Bae-dal in Fighter In The Wind, some guy in a hat (later revealed to be an old friend) leaps out of the crowd and fights them to a standstill - despite only having one hand.

 In the So Bad, It's Good early 90s Cyber Punk film Nemesis, protagonist Alex Rain is fleeing some heavily-built, cyborg assassins on the streets of Shang Loo, "a low-tech Asian shithole".
 After he ducks around a corner, one of his pursuers runs into an old lady crossing the street and tries to muscle her out of the way.
-She mutters, "goddamned cyborg!", produces a Desert Eagle from her handbag, and shoots the assassin three times in the back, then shoots him five times while he's on the ground.
+She mutters, "goddamned cyborg!", produces a large pistol from her handbag, and shoots the assassin three times in the back, then shoots him five times while he's on the ground.

 The Avenging Disco Godfather has the title character (played by Rudy Ray Moore) yell to a random jogger while fighting drug pushers, "Howard, these men are angel dust dealers!"
 The jogger replies, "Okay, Godfather," and joins the fray.
 "Howard" was actually Rudy Ray Moore's martial arts instructor in real life.